Raging-Developer/stickynoteskotlin/README.md

 Though I have to be honest, as much as I detest the bleating from the goggle cultists about reduced boiler plate, replacing the recycler adapter with a lazyColumn is pretty clever.
 (What the cultists call boilerplate code I call the ability to see what is going on.
 Have you tried debugging a composable?
 That's all I'm asking, have you tried?
 Lambda's are just as bad.)

+Something I found out, the hard way.
+When you create a new app this library is automatically included into your gradle build file: implementation(libs.androidx.benchmark.macro)

+If you build your app with it still in the play store automatically rejects the app with a QUERY_ALL_PACKAGES error, with no indication of how to fix it.
+Doing a goggle search (irony) is not much help either.

 Missing all the "boilerplate" like font files, asset files, menus and xml files.